Skip to content

 When evaluating fixed-income portfolios, it’s essential to understand which yield calculation to use.
 Portfolio yields, whether current or YTM, are calculated as a weighted average of the yields of the individual portfolio securities.

 A callable bond can be redeemed on specific “call dates” ahead of its maturity date at the issuer’s discretion.
-This often happens when interest rates decline significantly and issuers “call in” existing debt and pay for it with newer, lower-costing debt.
+This often happens when interest rates decline significantly, and issuers “call in” existing debt and refinance it with newer, lower-cost debt.

-The yield-to-call (YTC) calculation is essentially the same as YTM.
-However, it assumes the bond is held until the first call date rather than the maturity date, and the principal value at the call date typically includes a premium in exchange for the issuer’s call option.
+The yield-to-call (YTC) calculation is essentially the same as YTM, with two key distinctions.
+YTC assumes the bond is held until the first call date rather than to maturity, and the principal value at the call date typically includes a premium in exchange for the issuer’s call option.

-The distribution yield (also called the Trailing 12-Month or TTM yield) is often used for exchange-traded funds (ETFs) and real estate investment trusts (REITs).
-However, the calculation isn’t standardized, making comparing funds using different methodologies challenging.
+Distribution yield, often calculated using a trailing 12-month (TTM) approach, is commonly used for exchange-traded funds (ETFs) and real estate investment trusts (REITs).
+However, the calculation isn’t standardized, which can make comparisons across funds challenging.

-The SEC Yield, also called the “Standardized Yield,” was developed by the U.S. Securities and Exchange Commission to address the challenges related to distribution yield calculations.
-It’s also a backward-looking measure but can be used for a fairer comparison of mutual funds, such as bond funds and ETFs, and is mandatory for funds reporting yield information to the SEC.
+The SEC Yield, also called the “Standardized Yield,” was developed by the U.S. Securities and Exchange Commission to address challenges in calculating distribution yields.
+It’s also a backward-looking measure, but it can be used for a fairer comparison of mutual funds and ETFs, and is required for registered funds when reporting standardized yield in SEC filings and fund advertising materials.

-The calculation is based on income received (dividends and interest) net of fund expenses over the previous 30 days.
-That net income is then calculated as a percentage of the fund market value, then converted to an annual rate.
+The calculation is based on income received (dividends and interest) over the previous 30 days, net of fund expenses.
+That net income is then calculated as a percentage of the fund’s net asset value and converted to an annual rate.

-Importantly, variables don’t tend to change much from month to month.
-This suggests the SEC Yield is a more robust estimate of the effective yield investors could expect to receive over the following 12 months were the fund to earn the same rate over that period.
+Importantly, while the inputs can vary over time, they do not typically change dramatically from month to month.
+This suggests the SEC Yield can provide a more consistent estimate of the effective yield investors could expect to receive over the next 12 months, assuming the fund earns the same rate over that period.

-Other factors, such as whether the securities are held in qualified or nonqualified accounts, or holding periods, can also impact the tax treatment of cash flows.
+Other factors, such as whether the securities are held in qualified or nonqualified accounts or the holding period, can also affect the tax treatment of cash flows.

 Be sure to check with your financial advisor or tax professional if you are uncertain about the tax treatment of your investments.